-Job Description: The Department of Biostatistics and Bioinformatics at Emory University invites applications for a post-doctoral fellowship with a starting date in Fall 2022.
-The starting date is negotiable and with possibility of hybrid remote work.
+Job Description: The Department of Biostatistics and Bioinformatics at Emory University invites applications for a post-doctoral fellowship with a starting date in summer 2023.
+The starting date is negotiable.
 The initial appointment is for one year, renewal expected if progress is satisfactory.

 To ensure the safety of our campus community, the COVID-19 vaccine is required.
 For more information on the University and Hospital policies and potential exemptions, please see our website.